- for Purchases100

 Features and Benefits

 The Citi Simplicity® Card - No Late Fees Ever is consumer friendly, offering benefits not commonly found with other credit cards.
 Once approved, all your purchases for the first 12 months will not accrue any interest charges.
 Additionally, if you make a balance transfer within the first four months of opening your account, that balance will also get up to 21 months of no interest.
 Both are amazing offers!

 How does this work?
 Your interest rate for those 21 months is set at 0% as opposed to a low or standard credit card interest rate.
 Don’t get carried away, though, because you still have a credit limit, and after those 21 months are up, you have to start paying interest on any remaining balance.

 Additionally, if you are late on a payment, this card won’t charge you a late fee nor apply a penalty APR, but your 0% rate can change if not managed properly.
-All these benefits cost you $0 as this card has no annual fee.
+All these benefits cost you $0 as this card has $0 annual fee.

 What You Get